noxthot/ss22_julia_workshop/index.md

 @def title = "SS22 Scientific Coding with Julia"
 @def tags = ["syntax", "code"]

+# Preface

+This workshop was originally designed for the [DK CIM/DP DOCC Summer School 2022](https://www.uibk.ac.at/dk-cim/dokumente/folder_summerschool2022.pdf) as part of the [Doctoral College Computational Interdisciplinary Modelling (DK CIM)](https://www.uibk.ac.at/dk-cim/index.html.en).

+In order to access the *hidden* solutions within, you simply need to add `?solution=true` to the URL of the page (usually this will not stay when you switch pages).
+This way the solutions are not visible right away and we are less tempted to just look them up and not try for ourself.

 # Getting started with Julia

 Julia is a free and open source scientific programming language with a vast ecosystem of libraries that aim towards scientific computing.
 Visit [julialang.org](https://julialang.org) for the download, documentation, learning materials and much more.
 Julia manages to allow the best of two worlds, high-level interpreter and low-level compiler language.
 It offers the high performance of compiled languages like C or Fortran by still bringing in the simplicity of dynamic languages like Python or R. Julia recently entered its teens and for this occasion a blog post was published with the title [Why We Use Julia, 10 Years Later](https://julialang.org/blog/2022/02/10years/) as a follow up to the [Why We Created Julia](https://julialang.org/blog/2012/02/why-we-created-julia/).
 Both entries are a good read and give you an insight into the language and its creators.